-As presented in Table 15, respondents’ readiness in terms of psychological, professional, and contextual; all had positive and significant relationship with instructional practices in terms of inclusive design practices, relational and responsive practices, and reflective and adaptive practices.
-It was proven in all the computed p value which were lower than 0.01 at 2-tailed; which tells that null hypothesis stating no significant relationship between the variables, needs to be rejected.
+As presented in Table 15, respondents’ readiness in terms of psychological, professional, and contextual factors all had positive and significant relationships with instructional practices in terms of inclusive design practices, relational and responsive practices, and reflective and adaptive practices.
+It was proven in all the computed p-values, which were lower than 0.01 at 2-tailed, which tells that the null hypothesis stating no significant relationship between the variables needs to be rejected.

-Findings indicate that an increase in the perceived readiness of the respondents, will cause a moderate increase in their instructional practices, or vice versa.
-This was supported by the findings of the study conducted by Foykas et al. (2025) which highlighted that effective inclusive practices require transformative professional learning and a synergistic combination of strong self-efficacy, structured training, and experiential engagement, with each factor contributing differentially to specific aspects of teacher readiness in inclusive education.
-Therefore, there was a need to maintain or improve their instructional practices more to ensure increase in their readiness in inclusive classroom settings.
+Findings indicate that an increase in the perceived readiness of the respondents will cause a moderate increase in their instructional practices, or vice versa.
+This was supported by the findings of the study conducted by Foykas et al. (2025), which highlighted that effective inclusive practices require transformative professional learning and a synergistic combination of strong self-efficacy, structured training, and experiential engagement, with each factor contributing differentially to specific aspects of teacher readiness in inclusive education.
+Therefore, there was a need to maintain or improve their instructional practices more to ensure an increase in their readiness in inclusive classroom settings.

 4. Conclusion

-Based on the findings of the study, the researcher concluded that inclusive education teachers professionally and highly developed in terms of content and relevance, delivery and support, and reflective and transformative learning.
+Based on the findings of the study, the researcher concluded that inclusive education teachers are professionally and highly developed in terms of content and relevance, delivery and support, and reflective and transformative learning.
 They also demonstrated very high levels of readiness across all psychological, professional, and contextual dimensions.
 Furthermore, these educators possessed exceptional instructional practices specifically in inclusive design, relational and responsive, and reflective and adaptive strategies.

 Statistically, the research established significant positive relationships between all core variables investigated in the study.
 A strong link was found between professional development and teacher readiness, as well as between professional development and actual classroom instructional practices.
 Consequently, a significant relationship was also proven between teacher readiness and instructional practices, leading to the direct rejection of all null hypotheses.